 Building relevant experience can be valuable, and you can do this by applying for emergency management internships.

-Internships aren’t always required for emergency management careers, but they can be beneficial for gaining experience and building a professional network.
+Internships aren’t always required for emergency management careers.
+But they can be beneficial for gaining experience and building a professional network.
 Some emergency management agencies or offices may require interns to complete an internship program before being considered for employment.
 However, this varies depending on the specific agency or office.

 Most local and state agencies offer internships or actively recruit volunteers for various projects.
 These internships may not always be paid, but can help you build relevant skills in the field.
 The Massachusetts Emergency Management Agency (MEMA) offers paid emergency management internships for college students in the spring and summer, each requiring about 20 hours a week.